 Choosing Output Filters Based on Motor Cable Length

+The way your variable frequency drive (VFD) controls the motor speed can create voltage spikes that damage both the motor and the VFD itself.
 The switching frequency of the VFD coupled with the cable type and length can potentially create a high voltage peak at the motor and or VFD terminals.
 This can contribute to premature aging of the motor insulation and reduce the operational lifetime of the components.

 Motor cables have inductance and capacitance proportional to their length.
 Similarly, motors windings also have an inductance, capacitance, and impedance.
-An Impedance mismatch can result in a voltage ringing at the motor terminals.
+An impedance mismatch can result in a voltage ringing at the motor terminals.
 As the motor lead length increases, the overshoot voltage also may increase – potentially reaching levels that could be damaging to the motor.

-Comparison of Output Filter Types
+Comparing Output Filter Types

 Motor Choke